Azizultra32/aiwebdash-macair1/README.md

 but the `REPO_URL` environment variable is set, the script adds the remote before fetching.

+**Important:** Always run `npm run prepare-pr main` before creating a pull request to ensure:
+- ✅ Your branch is up-to-date with the latest changes
+- ✅ All dependencies are installed correctly
+- ✅ Linting passes without errors
+- ✅ All tests pass successfully
+- ✅ No merge conflicts with the target branch

 ### Testing notes

 Service worker tests import `public/sw.js` directly.
 Workbox's precache